nazmus-saqueeb-ashrafi/nazmus-rainier/readme.md

 - patients see booked slots as unavailable
 - patient can reshedule the appointment with a reason ( new appointment chosen by patient marked as resheduled with reason in db )
 - patient can cancel appointment (new appointment choosen by patient marked as cancel, indicating patient has canceled appointment before (will use this for filtration in admin side) )

+# Commit 8: admin view - search functionality added

+- patients can be searched by email
+- patients can be searched by patient ID
+- patients can be searched by appointment ID